tomiwa123/NFT/README.md

 If you do everything correctly, the endpoint `localhost:8000/nft` should serve your NFT from IPFS!

 Keep your views.py file for submission on gradescope.

+## Step 4 - Airdropping your NFT to the class gallery
+FIXME